 - 1.7 What about Finalmouse, Razer, and SteelSeries?

-What are the Best Mice for CSGO?
+What Is The Best Mouse for CSGO?

 The FPS genre, has evolved quite a bit over the years, especially in the arena of multiplayer FPS games.
 Modern titles such as Overwatch, and Battle Royale craze Fortnite, are all the rage nowadays.

 Old classics like Unreal Tournament and Quake remain fan-favorites, but the biggest old-school multiplayer FPS today, is undoubtedly Counter-Strike.
 Starting out as a mod for the classic Valve FPS Half-Life, Counter-Strike grew in popularity and has become one of the most endearing FPS games of all-time.